merely-useful/py-rse/index.md

 -   Finally,
     documentation and manuscripts go in `docs/`.
+    In this project,
-    In this project `docs` will contain automatically generated documentation for the Python package, created in Section \@ref(packaging-sphinx).
+    `docs` will contain automatically generated
+    documentation for the Python package, created in Section \@ref(packaging-sphinx).